 Before You Start

 Boarding and training a dog is a lot like sending a child to summer camp.
-Once he's there, you won't be able to supervise him every day, so it's important to do your homework beforehand.
+Once your dog is there, you won't be able to supervise it every day, so it's important to do your homework beforehand.
 There are several things you should do first before dropping your dog off to board and train.

 - Visit the facility.
 Your dog will be spending up to several weeks at the training facility.
-Make sure you get to see the areas where he'll sleep, play, and spend time training.
+Make sure you get to see the areas where the dog will sleep, play, and spend time training.

 - Meet the dog trainer.
-Spend time talking to the dog trainer, and observe her in action if possible.
+Spend time talking to the dog trainer, and observe the trainer in action if possible.
 This will give you an idea of the trainer's methods, as well as what you can expect by the end of the program.

 - Make sure you are committed to being a part of the process.
 Even though you're leaving your dog to be trained without you, you are still going to play an important role in the process.
-You need to make a commitment to working with the trainer to learn to handle your dog and practice what he's learned.
-Without this commitment on your part, everything he learns while he's away will be out the window once you get him home.
+You need to make a commitment to working with the trainer to learn to handle your dog and practice what your pet has learned.
+Without this commitment on your part, everything the dog learns while its away will be out the window once you get home.